ibm-cloud-docs/power-iaas/managing-spp.md

 When you define these parameters, a backend process determines the best host for the new SPP.

 When the SPP you create is not configured successfully on the host, the SPP will not have any allocated processing cores.
-Delete such SPPs manually as they do not get cleaned up automatically.
+These SPPs must be removed manually, as they are not automatically deleted.
 {: note}

 ### Creating a shared processor pool